lauramilena3/Mosaic/docs/getting_started/userGuide.rst

    snakemake -j $nCores --use-conda --config input_dir=$fastqDir results_dir=$reusultDir

-NOTE: Please notice that every time you run Mosaic: 1) you will need to activate the virtual environment and 2) you need to run it from the Mosaic/pipes folder.
-If you are using your laptop we suggest you to leave 2 free processors for other system tasks.
+NOTE: Every time you run Mosaic you need to: 1) activate the virtual environment and 2) run it from the Mosaic/workflow folder.

 Visualize the workflow
 +++++++++++++++++++++++